Entanglement wedge cross section inequalities in AdS/BCFT: Abstract

 \section{Abstract}

-The entanglement wedge cross section in holographic picture provides a geometrical description of the entanglement of purification for mixed states.
-In this paper we study the inequalities for the entanglement of purification in BCFT by holographic duality.
-In the presence of the boundary in CFT, the entanglement exhibits abundant phase structures since the extremal surface may end on the brane.
-We present a universal treatment which is applicable for all the possible phases such that the inequalities for the holographic entanglement of purification can be proved in an algebraic manner rather than a diagrammatic manner.
-We show that the holographic entanglement of purification in BCFT satisfies the same inequalities as in CFT.
+The entanglement wedge cross section in holographic picture provides a geometrical description of the entanglement for mixed states.
+In this paper we study the inequalities for the entanglement wedge cross section in AdS/BCFT duality.
+In the presence of the boundary in CFT, the dual entanglement wedge cross section exhibits abundant phase structures since the extremal surface may end on the brane.
+We present a universal treatment which is applicable for all the possible phases such that the inequalities for the entanglement wedge cross section can be proved in an algebraic manner rather than a diagrammatic manner.
+We show that the entanglement wedge cross section in AdS/BCFT satisfies the same inequalities as in AdS/CFT.